ONCE upon a time, a manufacturing company stood in the heart of Nnewi, the industrial hub of the south-eastern state of Anambra, Nigeria.

 The plant had an installed annual capacity of 700,000 tonnes with an additional expanded capacity of 300,000 tonnes per year.

 After the inauguration of the plant, the government backed the company with incentives.
-Only Wempco was allowed to produce annealed cold-rolled steel, an essential input used by producers of drum, iron rods and other aluminium products.
+Only Wempco was allowed to produce annealed cold-rolled steel, an essential input used by producers of drum, iron rods and other aluminum products.

 The company’s importation of raw materials was incentivised by the government.
 Wempco continued to supply the product to the downstream segment of the market till Buhari came to power in 2015.